-Periscope: Rural Artist Development (RAD) is an online training and mentorship program uniquely designed to be a transformative experience empowering rural artists with the entrepreneurial skills to help them thrive.
-Training sessions are led by expert business professionals and small group work is facilitated by top arts professionals from across Tennessee.
-The inaugural Periscope RAD cohort was selected from applications submitted by rural artists invited to apply by program partners.
+Periscope: Rural Artist Development (RAD) was an online training and mentorship opportunity uniquely designed to be a transformative experience empowering rural Tennessee artists with the entrepreneurial skills to help them thrive.
+A four-year initiative, Periscope RAD training sessions were led by expert business professionals and small group work is facilitated by top arts professionals from across Tennessee.

 - Training: Eight weeks of professional development training customized for working artists living in rural communities;

-- Exchange: Artists share best practices with interdisciplinary peers through small group work;
+- Exchange: Artists shared best practices with interdisciplinary peers through small group work;

-- Mentorship: Each artist is paired one-on-one with a high-caliber mentor for six months;
+- Mentorship: Each artist was paired one-on-one with a high-caliber mentor for six months;

 - Exposure: Year-round opportunities to celebrate the work of alumni artists through the Arts & Business Council and Tennessee Arts Commission.

-- Free Tuition: The program fee is waived thanks to the generous support of the Tennessee Arts Commission.
+- Free Tuition: The program fee was waived thanks to the generous support of the Tennessee Arts Commission.

-WHAT: An intensive curriculum that will explore tools to organize, plan, and sustain a creative career, with the goal of developing an individualized business plan to prepare each artist to take their creative endeavors to the next level.
+WHAT: An intensive curriculum that explored tools to organize, plan, and sustain a creative career, to develop an individualized business plan to prepare each artist to take their creative endeavors to the next level.

-WHEN: Eight consecutive weeks from March-May 2022 followed by six months of one-on-one mentorship.
+WHEN: Eight consecutive weeks followed by six months of one-on-one mentorship.

-WHERE: Training sessions are held online via Zoom and course materials are provided through the Google Classroom online learning platform.
+WHERE: Training sessions were held online via Zoom and course materials were provided through the Google Classroom online learning platform.

 Get oriented to Periscope: Rural Artist Development, meet your fellow cohort members, and begin setting some goals.